 Conveyor can be used not only to model real conveyors (in manufacturing applications).
 But if you wish to model (and animate) independent movement of agents that can possibly overtake each other, you should use Delay block.

 Please keep in mind that the behavior at the entry/exit points is a bit different from the real conveyors, which however may only affect the two conveyors connected to each other: Conveyor treats the agents as having zero size and would only keep space between them, whereas in reality agents may have non-zero dimensions and zero space.
 Therefore when an agent exits the conveyor and enters another conveyor, the first one completely forgets about it and would not notice e.g. if the agent has entered the second conveyor only halfway and then stopped, etc.

 The conveyor speed and accumulating parameters may be changed dynamically, in particular you may force the conveyor to stop and launch it again.
 Please refer to our FAQ to see the implementation example of a conveyor with dynamically changing speed.

 The conveyor will let a new agent in if it is moving and the previous agent has moved in at least the space away from the entry.
-Therefore you may need a buffering object in front of Conveyor, if there is a possibility for the two agents to arrive with the interval less or equal to space/speed.
+Therefore you may need a buffering block in front of Conveyor, if there is a possibility for the two agents to arrive with the interval less or equal to space/speed.

 boolean canEnter() - returns true if a new agent may enter the conveyor.